mgrybyk/jdk-maven-node/README.md

 # jdk-maven-node
 Dockerfile with JDK, Maven and NodeJS.
 Versions are configurable.

+## Updates

+The image updates every week on Monday.

 ## Build

 You may build image with desired versions of JDK, Maven and NodeJS: